Last Updated on September 13, 2020

 Taxpayer Identification Number

-When filing for income tax, the owner of a single-member LLC that is treated as a disregarded entity will typically use the owner’s Social Security number on all returns and forms related to income tax, unless the LLC has employees.
+When filing for income tax, the owner of an SMLLC that is treated as a disregarded entity will typically use the owner’s Social Security number on all returns and forms related to income tax, unless the LLC has employees.

 Changing Tax Status